jtesta/rainbowcrackalack/README.md

 However, other modern equipment can work just fine, so you don't necessarily need to purchase something new.
 The NVIDIA GTX and AMD Vega product lines are still quite useful for cracking!

+## Windows Build

+A 64-bit Windows build can be achieved on an Ubuntu host machine by installing the following prerequisites:

+    # apt install mingw-w64 opencl-headers

+Then starting the build with:

+    # make clean; ./make_windows.sh

 ## Change Log
 ### v1.3-dev (???)
  - Added support for pwdump-formatted hash files.
+ - Added time estimates for precomputation phase.
  - Disable Intel GPUs when found on systems with AMD or NVIDIA GPUs.
  - Fixed bug in counting tables during lookup.
  - Added lookup colors.